meds-uet/AHB-Bus/docs/index.md

 - If a master does not have a valid request when it is its turn, the Arbiter moves to the next highest priority master.

+- It allows only one burst from one master in a single request.

+## Bus

+The bus sits between the masters and slaves, responsible for connecting the correct master to the correct slave.
+This is the shared resource whose access is granted by the arbiter.
+This contains the interconnect, decoder and the arbiter.

+The decoder gives the appropriate signals to select which slave is active, the arbiter decides which master is active, the interconnect routes the signals from the active master to the selected slave according to the signals provided by the arbiter and decoder.

+## Decoder

+This module is a decoder for the AHB bus.
+Its main purpose is to use the address to select which slave device should be active at a given time.
+This is a fundamental part of bus systems, ensuring that data and commands go to the correct destination on the bus.

+## Master To Slave Mux

+The master_to_slave_mux module is a multiplexer for AHB bus systems.
+It selects and forwards address, data, and control signals from the currently active bus master to the shared bus lines, based on an arbitration signal.
+This ensures only one master controls the bus at any time, enabling safe and efficient multi-master communication.

+## Slave To Master Mux

+The slave_to_master_mux module implements a multiplexer that connects multiple slave devices to a single master interface on an AHB bus.
+It selects one slave's data, response, and ready signals based on a selection input, ensuring that only the chosen slave communicates with the master at any time.
+This is essential in bus systems to manage access when multiple devices share a communication channel.